-WHEREAS, the Port of Seattle has some of themakes among the largest investments in infrastructure projects in the region.
+WHEREAS, the Port of Seattle makes among the largest investments in infrastructure projects in the region.
 In 2017, the Port of Seattle is projected to spend approximately \$180 million on construction projects and estimates continual growth in future years.
 The Port's capital investment dollars create the equivalent work hours of 10.89 jobs per one million dollars spent, providing enough total hours to equal approximately 950 full time jobs in Washington State in 2016; and